 Presented by the IATSE Training Trust Fund

-This class will address the need for members to be able to identify or question hazardous conditions on the work site in an appropriate manner so that work can proceed safely.
+This 4 hour class addresses the need for on production and off production crew members to be able to identify or question hazardous conditions on the work site in an appropriate manner so that work can proceed safely.
 Participants will survey the laws that apply to shops, locations and work sites.
 Participants will also discuss characteristics of substances that workers are exposed to, how they enter the body and the degrees to which these toxins have an effect, how to identify them, avoid them, and how to deal with them.
-There will be a test for the Certificate at completion of class.

 Click here for an application and here for a printable flyer.